PLAYS

 YE OLDE MYSTERIE PLAYE OF THE NATIVITY

-Backstage at an Elizabethan Nativity play, AGNES, wife of MERBERT the guild master sponsoring the performance and the leading lady cast as the Virgin Mary, thinks it's a lousy part and wants it rewritten for Mary Magdalene – locking horns with MAXIMUS, the director.
+Backstage at an Elizabethan Nativity play, AGNES, wife of MERBERT the guild master sponsoring the performance and the leading lady cast as the Virgin Mary, thinks it's a lousy part and wants WALTER, their self-proclaimed poet, to rewrite it for Mary Magdalene – locking horns with MAXIMUS, the director.
+As for SIMON playing Joseph, he’s never been on stage and he’s terrified.

 Cast of six: 2 women, 4 men (open casting)